KhartesViewer/khartes/README.md

 the line you are working on.
 If there are, and it is feasible, move these existing nodes onto the line.
-This is to avoid the situation where a node on the line and a node just off of the line end up close to each other, which can cause undesirable waviness in the fragment.
+This is to avoid the situation where a node on the line and a node next to the line end up too close to each other, which can cause undesirable waviness in the fragment.

 <img src="images/good start.JPG" width="800" />